nautechsystems/nautilus_trader/docs/concepts/instruments.md

 # Instruments

 The `Instrument` base class represents the core specification for any tradable asset/contract.
-There are currently a number of subclasses representing a range of _asset classes_ and _asset types_ which are supported by the platform:
+There are currently a number of subclasses representing a range of _asset classes_ and _instrument classes_ which are supported by the platform:
 - `Equity` (generic Equity)
 - `Future` (generic Futures Contract)
 - `Option` (generic Options Contract)